-This shouldn't be a joyous occasion, but instead of commemorating the weekend I found the tick that changed it all, I will celebrate surviving thus far!
+This might not be a joyous occasion, but instead of lamenting the weekend I found the tick that changed it all, I will celebrate surviving thus far!
 I remember finding out that Lyme Disease can be devastating, and some people are still not well after years or decades of treatment, and that was devastating.
-If I had to endure that agony for any more than 2 or 3 months, there was no point in living anymore.
+I thought if I had to endure that agony for any more than 2 or 3 months, there was no point in living anymore.
 It was a bad time.

 I'm happy to say, that even if you don't get well, there's joy to be squeezed out of what's left of your life.
-You mourn your old self for a little while, but, by the grace of God, get used to your new normal.
+You mourn your old self for a little while, but, if you allow yourself to move through that grief at your own pace, you get used to your new normal.
 If you're able to bring up those rare pearls, that deep deep dive can be a rewarding journey.

 So let's talk about my journey.